affect-based-control/synthetic-emotion-controller/README.md

 ## Design Notes

+### Flocking: Graceful Degradation

+The flocking example demonstrates that the architecture remains functional when episodic memory is unavailable.
+This is a test of *graceful degradation*, not full emotion-like control.
+The paper's architectural definition (A1-A8) requires dual-source integration: both need-based appraisal *and* episodic affective memory working together.

 ### Policy-to-Action Mappings

 The present algorithm learns *when* to activate policies (anticipatory triggering) but not *how* to execute them.
 Policy-to-action mappings are assumed innate.
 For example: